Skip to content

 tamulauncher

 tamulauncher provides a convenient way to run a large number of serial or multithreaded commands without the need to submit individual jobs or a Job array. tamulauncher takes as arguments a text file containing all commands that need to be executed and tamulauncher will execute the commands concurrently.
 The number of concurrently executed commands depends on the batch requirements.
-When tamulauncher is run interactively the number of concurrently executed commands is limited to at most 8. tamulauncher is available on grace and terra.
+When tamulauncher is run interactively the number of concurrently executed commands is limited to at most 8. tamulauncher is available on all clusters.
 There is no need to load any module. tamulauncher has been successfully tested to execute over 100K commands.

 tamulauncher is preferred over Job Arrays to submit a large number of individual jobs, especially when the run times of the commands are relatively short.
 It allows for better utilization of the nodes, puts less burden on the batch scheduler, and lessens interference with jobs of other users on the same node.